Every Place in Kansas – H

 Originally known as Morrison Station, the town was yet another railroad stop on the Atchison, Topeka & Santa Fe Railroad.

-Howell Sumner Lost Town None Established in 1878, it was three miles east and three miles north of Caldwell along the Chikaskia River at 1400 South Mayfield Road.
+Howell Sumner Lost Town None Established in 1878, it is located at 1400 South Mayfield Road, three miles east and three miles north of Caldwell along the Chikaskia River.

 Hoxie/Kenneth Sheridan Current Town County seat.
 Originally called Kenneth, named for a vice-president of the Union Pacific Railroad when it came through the county.